rabser/moodle-auth_googleoauth2/README.md

 ### Installation:
 1. add the plugin into /auth/googleoauth2/
-2. Install composer.phar: curl -sS https://getcomposer.org/installer | php
-3. Install the 'vendor' folder: php composer.phar install
-4. apply the changes listed in VENDOR CHANGES.md
-5. run the Moodle upgrade
+2. run the Moodle upgrade
-6. in the Moodle administration, enable the plugin (Admin block > Plugins > Authentication)
+3. in the Moodle administration, enable the plugin (Admin block > Plugins > Authentication)
-7. in the plugin settings, follow the displayed instructions. or just install the plugin from [Moodle.org repository plugin page](https://moodle.org/plugins/view/auth_googleoauth2)
+4. in the plugin settings, follow the displayed instructions. or just install the plugin from [Moodle.org repository plugin page](https://moodle.org/plugins/view/auth_googleoauth2)

 ### Implement your own provider (for devs)